-The Company was incorporated on 15 April 1992 as a private limited liability Company.
-The address of its registered office is 6 Emmanuel Street, Maryland, Lagos State, Nigeria.
-The Company obtained an insurance license from the National Insurance Commission on 8 September 1993 and commenced business operation on 1 January 1994.
-Following the recapitalisation exercise, the Company converted to a Public Limited Liability Company on 11 May 2007 and was listed on the Nigerian Stock Exchange by way of introduction on 12 February 2008.
-The Company was suspended from the Nigerian Stock Exchange in 2011 and is taking steps to recommence full activities on the Nigerian Stock Exchange.
+The Companywasincorporate on 15 April 1992 as a private limited liability Company.
+The address of its registere of fice is 6 Emmanuel Street, Maryland, Lagos State, Nigeria.
+The Company obtained an insurance license from the National Insurance Commissionon 8 September 1993 and commence obusiness operation on 1 January 1994.
+Following the recapitalisation exercise the Company converted on a Public Limited Liability Company on 11 May 2007 and was listed on the Nigerian Stock Exchange by way of introduction on 12 February 2008.
+The Companywas suspended from the Nigerian Stock Exchange 2011 and is taking steps to recommence full activities on the Nigerian Stock Exchange.

-The Company's principal activities are provision of risk underwriting and related financial services to its customers.
-Such services include provision of life and general insurance services to both corporate and individual customers.
+The Company'sprincipal activities are provision of risk underwritingand relatedfinancial services to its customers Suchservices include provision of life and general insurance services to both corporate and individual customers.